bjoern-janson/adaptive-evolutionary-dynamics/historical_cases/scientific_method.md

 # Conclusion

-The scientific method is not merely a mechanism for discovering facts.
+The scientific method is not merely a tool for discovering facts.

-Within this framework, it represents a transition from:
+Within this framework, it is a historical example of a system crossing an adaptive boundary:

 \[
 \boxed{